Pay Attention to Attention Distribution: A New Local Lipschitz Bound for Transformers: Experiments

 \section{Experiments}

-All the experiments below are conducted using NVIDIA V100-SXM2-32Gb GPU.
-We ran all the experiments within $\sim2000$ GPU hours.

-We train ViT-B model \citep{dosovitskiy2020image} to classify images using CIFAR-10/100 datasets, and show that our regularizer is able to control the local Lipschitz constant without a significant drop in standard quality metrics.
-We test our approach using ViT-B architecture on CIFAR10/100 datasets.
-Our models are tuned on the respective datasets starting from checkpoints pretrained on ImageNet.
-Patch size is set to 4 in this experiment in order to have a higher sequence length.
+We train the ViT-B model \citep{dosovitskiy2020image} to classify images using CIFAR-10, CIFAR-100 \citep{krizhevsky2009learning} and Imagenette \citep{imagenette} datasets, and show that our regularizer is able to control the local Lipschitz constant, improving robust metrics without a significant quality drop (see \Cref{tab:results_cifar100}, \Cref{tab:results_imagenette}, \Cref{tab:ablation_results_cifar100} and \Cref{tab:ablation_results_cifar10} for more details).
+Our models are tuned on the respective datasets starting from checkpoints pretrained on the ImageNet dataset \citep{5206848}.
+Patch size is set to $4$ in this experiment for CIFAR-10 and CIFAR-100, while for Imagenette we utilize patch size equal to $16$.

-For comparison we use the original ViT training setup with \emph{Specformer} and \emph{JaSMin} method. \emph{Specformer} is parameterized with three regularization coefficients for the largest singular values of the self-attention query, key and value matrices.
-We reproduced the setup from \emph{Specformer} paper \citep{hu2024specformer} and compare our models to theirs by substituting the regularization parameters only, the distribution prefix length $k$ and a regularization coefficient $\lambda$.

-To show that our method not only reduces the local Lipschitz constant, but also improves the robust quality, we evaluate our models on several adversarial attacks.
-In our experiment we use FGSM, PGD and AutoAttack \citep{pmlr-v119-croce20b}
+For comparison we use the original ViT training setup with \texttt{Specformer} and \texttt{JaSMin} method. \texttt{Specformer} is parameterized with three regularization coefficients for the largest singular values of the self-attention query, key and value matrices.
+We reproduced the setup from \texttt{Specformer} paper \citep{hu2024specformer} and compare our models to theirs by substituting the regularization parameters only, the distribution prefix length $k$ and a regularization coefficient $\lambda$.
+To show that our method not only reduces the local Lipschitz constant, but also improves the robust metrics, we evaluate our models on several adversarial attacks.

-We report FGSM, PGD with 4 steps and AutoAttack (AA) with 10 steps.
-FGSM and PGD are configured with the attack budgets of 4/255 and 2/255, while AutoAttack, being more severe, is used with a smaller budget of 2/255 to provide more evident results.
+We report FGSM \citep{goodfellow2015explainingharnessingadversarialexamples} and PGD \citep{madry2019deeplearningmodelsresistant} with $4$ steps and AutoAttack (AA) \citep{pmlr-v119-croce20b} with $10$ steps.
+FGSM and PGD are configured with the attack budgets of $4/255$ and $2/255$, while AutoAttack, being more severe, is used with a smaller budget of $2/255$ to provide more evident results.
 All attack budgets are measured in terms of the infinity norm.

-\paragraph{Details} For training our models on CIFAR10/100, we employ Stochastic Gradient Descent (SGD) with a weight decay of 1e-4 and momentum equal to 0.9.
-We train our models for 40 epochs, with batch size equal to 512.
-In order to have fair a comparison with \emph{Specformer} \citep{hu2024specformer}, we remove all the bias terms in query, key and value parameters.
-To improve convergence, we utilize a cosine annealing learning rate schedule \citep{loshchilov2017sgdrstochasticgradientdescent}.
-By default, we incorporate standard augmentation techniques, including horizontal flips, CutMix \citep{yun2019cutmix} and MixUp \citep{zhang2017mixup}.
+Other training details can be found in Appendix~\ref{sec:add_experiments}.